Dasharo/docs/docs/kb/fwupd.md

     ```

     !!! warning
-        As of QubesOS R4.3 on 02-2026 qubes-fwupdmgr might not work correctly
+        As of QubesOS R4.3 on 02-2026, qubes-fwupdmgr might not work correctly
         and the updates on LVFS may not be found using this tool.
 Refer to
         [troubleshooting](#no-updates-available-qubesos).

 !!! warning
-    After the command finishes fwupd will instruct to reboot the device.
+    After the command finishes, fwupd will instruct the device to reboot.
     The fwupd UEFI application that performs the update will be booted
     automatically after a reboot, unless there's user interaction
     Entering the Setup Menu, Boot Manager, or interfering in any other way will
     abort the update.
-    Allow the device to reboot freely and do not press any buttons until the
+    Allow the device to reboot freely, and do not press any buttons until the
     update finishes.

     Devices that have an Embedded Controller